ysig/GraKeL/0.1a7/_sources/documentation/core_concepts.rst.txt

     >>> array_equal(K_1, K_2)
     True

-As we can see, the two matrices are equal to each other.
+As we can see, the two matrices are indeed equal to each other.

 Why not a more structured input for Graphs?
 -------------------------------------------